scala/scala3/docs/_spec/05-classes-and-objects.md

 A member ´M´ marked with this modifier is called _object-protected_; it can be accessed only from within the object in which it is defined.
 That is, a selection ´p.M´ is only legal if the prefix is `this` or `´O´.this`, for some class ´O´ enclosing the reference.
 In addition, the restrictions for unqualified `protected` apply.

 ### `override`
-The `override` modifier applies to class member definitions or declarations.
+The `override` modifier applies to class member definitions.
-It is mandatory for member definitions or declarations that override some other concrete member definition in a parent class.
+It is mandatory for member definitions that override some other concrete member definition in a parent class.
-If an `override` modifier is given, there must be at least one overridden member definition or declaration (either concrete or abstract).
+If an `override` modifier is given, there must be at least one overridden member definition (either concrete or abstract).

 ### `abstract override`
 The `override` modifier has an additional significance when combined with the `abstract` modifier.
 That modifier combination is only allowed for value members of traits.

-We call a member ´M´ of a template _incomplete_ if it is either abstract (i.e. defined by a declaration), or it is labeled `abstract` and `override` and every member overridden by ´M´ is again incomplete.
+We call a member ´M´ of a template _incomplete_ if it is either abstract, or it is labeled `abstract` and `override` and every member overridden by ´M´ is again incomplete.

 Note that the `abstract override` modifier combination does not influence the concept whether a member is concrete or abstract.
-A member is _abstract_ if only a declaration is given for it; it is _concrete_ if a full definition is given.

 ### `abstract`
 The `abstract` modifier is used in class definitions.